 In all this intentional avoidance, we only had that one conversation, that one initial moment that started all this obsession in the first place.
 The “bonne nuit” without any other words said.
-My one smile in response before I turned away to stare at the wall for 30 minutes and then go to bed.
+My one smile in response before I turned away to stare at the wall for 30 minutes and then went to bed.

 I spent the rest of those three weeks thinking of something to say, thinking of some way I could connect to him.
 Maybe a discussion on soccer?
 On art?
 I didn’t know shit about painting or drawing or other visual kinds, only performing.
-Maybe I could compliment those crazy green shoes he wears or impress him with my ping pong skills when we’re all playing and he’s the most competitive, despite being the only 28-year-old surrounded by teenagers.
+Maybe I could compliment those crazy green shoes he wears or impress him with my ping pong skills when we’re all playing and he’s the most competitive, despite being the only adult surrounded by teenagers.

 Instead, as it usually goes with my liking of people significantly older than me, and, often, in positions of authority, our only “conversation” took place when I walked outside the physical boundaries the counselors had established for us, us 16 and 17-year-olds who were seemingly too “incompetent” to walk about the park grounds unaccompanied.
 Rather than having those made-up stories in my head act themselves out in real life, I got reprimanded by him in his broken English.
-Initially flattered that he had decided to follow me in my whimsical endeavor, I immediately became a victim to “you can’t just walk around without supervision,” his lack of fluency in the program’s official language disallowing him to fully express his anger and frustration at my irresponsibility.
+Initially flattered that he had decided to follow me in my whimsical endeavor, I soon became a victim to “you can’t just walk around without supervision,” his lack of fluency in the program’s official language disallowing him to fully express his anger and frustration at my irresponsibility.

 So, I was relegated to an even lower level on the totem pole.
 It wasn’t just utter indifference he felt for me; instead, he actively held me in contempt.

-Whilst everyone partakes in the nostalgia, you try to get a picture with him, to acquire some kind of lasting momento, some kind of concrete material to look back upon and remember instead of the actual disappointing lack of contact.
+Whilst everyone partakes in the nostalgia, you try to get a picture with him, to acquire some kind of lasting memento, some kind of concrete material to look back upon and remember instead of the actual disappointing lack of contact.
 Something to aid you in forgetting that he didn’t know your name by the time the second week along.
 To forget that, once he did finally learn it, he spelt it with an “f” and not a “ph.”
 To forget that he never again looked at you the way he did that first night.
 Maybe it was a mistake, something you had entirely made out of nothing.

-But with our lack of conversations, our lack of connection, our lack of anything, I could never request the picture, instead just awkwardly standing in the outside of his group, taking advantage of my friendships to attempt to be welcomed into his inner circle.
+But with our lack of conversations, our lack of connection, our lack of anything, I could never request the picture, instead opting to just awkwardly stand in the outside of his group, taking advantage of my friendships to attempt to be welcomed into his inner circle.
 I couldn’t just casually approach him without reason, as so many others did.
 As those that actually knew him did.
 Once everything died down and there was no longer the buzz of goodbyes, I couldn’t do anything else but leave the dock with my friends, angry and incredibly unsatisfied.